Richard St. Clair: Life History and Musical Career

 This nearly half-hour long setting of 13th-century Buddhist poems proves fascinating from start to finish, exhibiting numerous deeply-felt variants on oriental sensitivity and exquisite melancholy.

 Writing in New Music Connoisseur (2005), Cleary commented as follows on St. Clair's 2005 cycle, "Songs from the Chinese":

 Asian verse has inspired some of Richard St. Clair's most ambitious efforts.
 Thus it's no surprise that his "Songs from the Chinese", a setting of ten Yuan dynasty poems scored for voice, flute, contrabass, and piano, is satisfying to hear.
 One encounters pentatonic touches sprinkled throughout its mildly spiced tonal language, but never to the point of parody.
 And the wide-ranging textual tone elicits comparably varied approaches to vocal and instrumental writing.
 Yet there's a charming and heartfelt overall ethos to the cycle that ably binds disparate moods.

 After twenty-five years of study and practice in Buddhism, St. Clair returned to his Christian roots, exploring and adopting traditional (but non-sectarian) Christianity.
 His latest works for solo voice and for chorus and orchestra express his rediscovered spiritual home.

-In a highly productive two-year period, St. Clair composed 520 chorale-style hymns in two great collections available on Amazon.com.
-In The Hymn, the reviewer, Joshua Taylor, Instructor of Sacred Music in the University of North Texas College of Music and the Director of Worship & Music at First United Methodist Church in Denton, Texas wrote of St. Clair's psalter, The Medford Psalmbook:
+During a two-year period, St. Clair composed a total of 520 chorale-style hymns, which were subsequently published in two major collections.
+In The Hymn, Joshua Taylor offered a critical review of St. Clair’s psalter, The Medford Psalmbook: